Überspringen Sie zu Inhalten

 13. Environmental and Safety Factors

 Particles and gases are released during cutting.
+Laser cutting and engraving can produce toxic fumes, so proper ventilation and air purification are essential for a safe working environment.
 Therefore, purchase laser cutting machines that comply with federal and state environmental regulations and safety standards.
 Buy machines with good exhaust systems to reduce emissions from gases, fumes, and particles.
 This is not just for your safety but also for the environment.

 Conclusion